EdinburghNLP/gourmet-models/README.md

 Some of the models support additional arguments which can be passed to the docker at launch time, using the `-e` argument to docker (for environemnent) variables.
 See the models page for more details.

+## Computational Requirements
+All models are configured to use the CPU for translation.
+A GPU is not required, and the models will not use it.

 ## Licence